johannesvollmer/proto-templates/README.md

 See the [specification](https://github.com/johannesvollmer/proto-templates/blob/master/SPECIFICATION.md).

-This repository implements the Proto-Templates Specification in Rust.
+This repository holds the Specification of Proto-Templates, and also implements it using Rust.